 Based on the VFL model correlation, VFL server NWDAF gathers the inference result from the AF and from VFL client NWDAF to generate the final inference result (i.e. observed Service Experience).

-The VFL server NWDAF provides the data analytics, i.e. the observed Service Experience to the consumer NF by means of either Nnwdaf_AnalyticsInfo_Request response or Nnwdaf_AnalyticsSubscription_Notify, depending on the service used in step 1.
+The VFL server NWDAF provides the data analytics, i.e. the observed Service Experience to the consumer NF.

-Editor's note: Whether to use the existing or new service operation between the NWDAF and NEF and between NEF and AF to perform the VFL model inference is FFS.

-Editor's note: Whether interactions between VFL clients for inference is supported is FFS.
+NOTE3: The service operation used for providing data analytics from NWDAF to the consumer NF should be determined in the normative phase.